Argparse

 import argparse

-# arguments for the command-line parser
+# Create command-line parser and arguments

 parser = argparse.ArgumentParser()